zenprotocol/contracts/FixedPayout/README.md

 | `TimeHigh`         | `UInt64`           | The ending time of the bet (optional)

-The contract will lock to itself all the ZPs supplied to it in the TX by the issuer and will mint and lock to the issuer the same amount of bet tokens of both types (so if the issuer supplies the contract with `m` ZPs - the contract will mint and lock to the issuer `m` Bear tokens and `m` Bull tokens).
+The contract will lock to itself all the ZPs supplied to it in the TX by the issuer and will mint and lock to the issuer the same amount of bet tokens of both kinds (so if the issuer supplies the contract with `m` ZPs - the contract will mint and lock to the issuer `m` Bear tokens and `m` Bull tokens).

 Diagrammatically it looks like this: